-Sam proves you’re never too old to start cycling
+Sam proves it's great to start cycling — at any age

 Now 61, Sam has certainly proved them wrong after discovering Handsworth Ladies, a thriving cycling group which has just become a Cycling UK Community Cycle Club.